Have you heard of RGGI?

 In 2010, Gov. Lynch diverted $3 million from the GHGER Fund to the state's general fund.
 Several other states in RGGI have redirected such funds.

 An independent report claims RGGI boosted the state's economy by $17 million and created 458 jobs.
 The program has added 46 cents to the average customer's monthly bill.

 One of the goals of RGGI is to encourage the power plants to emit less CO2.
 Coal and oil burning plants (3 of the 5 plants in NH) have more of a challenge as these fuels emit more CO2 than natural gas (the other 2 plants).
 In addition to finding ways to clean up their CO2 emissions, plants can explore capture and sequestration which involves storing their CO2 (difficult to execute in the North East), and offsets, in which the plants invest in CO2 reducing or absorbing projects such as planting trees.
 Offset credits may be used in place of allowances to meet up to 3.3% of a plants CO2 emissions.

-Rep. Kenneth Grossman (D-Barrington) is the primary sponsor of HB 1192, a 2014 bill repealing a law that directed RGGI proceeds to ratepayer rebates.
+Rep. Kenneth Grossman (D-Barrington) is the primary sponsor of HB 1192, a bill repealing a law implemented in 2012 that directed RGGI proceeds to ratepayer rebates.
 HB 1192 would direct proceeds back to energy efficiency programs.